 When I was in High School, during the Summer I used to work on the grounds crew mowing fairways at the local Municipal Golf Course.
 As summer jobs go, it was the best.
 Summer mornings outside, work in the mornings and afternoons off, Wednesday free golf.
 Sun and little responsibility.
 A glorious combination for a high schooler.

 One thing about the job that I recall quite clearly is that every morning a couple of old duffers would hit the links and play all 18 holes before the Pro Shop even opened.
-What amazed me wasn’t their devotion to the game every morning, nor was it necessarily how fast they burned through the course (which was impressive none-the-less considering they walked all 18) it was the selection of clubs in their golf bags.
+What amazed me wasn’t their devotion to the game every morning, nor was it necessarily how fast they burned through the course (which was impressive none-the-less considering they walked all 18.)
+What fascinated me the most was this simple detail: it was the selection of clubs in their golf bags.

 Unlike the Professionals who play the game, these two elderly gentlemen had maybe three or four clubs in their bag: a putter, maybe a fairway wood (that doubled as a driver), a long iron, a pitching iron.
 Nothing more cluttered their bag.
 Nothing more got in the way of their club selection.
 They had pared their options down to what they needed.
 Everything else was unnecessary for them to enjoy a round of golf each and every morning.